7 breezy steps to learn how to meditate

 Each year, more studies indicate that engaging in a regular meditation practice can reduce overall levels of stress.
 This is good news, as stress seems to be a major contributor to disease, early-onset aging, relationship hardships, and ultimately death.

-And yet, as a yoga and mindfulness teacher, I continue to hear: “I tried meditating, but it didn’t work!
+And yet, as a yoga and meditation teacher, I continue to hear: “I tried meditating, but it didn’t work!
 How exactly do I meditate?”

 In order to come closer to cashing in on the countless benefits of meditation, it can be helpful to reflect on several different methods to help us find the portal into our own best mindful breathing practices.
 As the saying goes: Nothing works for everyone.
 But there is something that works for everyone.